 The University will base such determinations upon the consideration of the behavior of the particular animal at issue, and not on speculation or fear about the harm or damages an animal may cause.
-Any removal of the animal will be done in consultation with the Director of the Kinkel Center and may be appealed to the Vice President of Student Affairs.
-The Vice President's decision is final.
+Any removal of the animal will be done in consultation with the Director of the Kinkel Center and may be appealed to the Dean of Students.
+The Dean of Students's decision is final.